-Principal end items (PEIs).
-Ground equipment that has been nominated by either DC I&L, MARFORS, HQMC advocates, Operational Advisory Groups, or supporting commands i.e. LOGCOM, SYSCOM as reportable in DRRS-MC.
+Principal End Items (PEIs).
+Ground equipment that has been nominated by either DC I&L, MARFORS, HQMC advocates, Operational Advisory Groups, or supporting commands; i.e., LOGCOM, SYSCOM as reportable in DRRS-MC.
 PEIs are equipment whose serviceability/operational capability do not undergo frequent inspection or cannot be readily replaced by the unit's first source of supply.
-PEIs have been designated as combat essential in the Total Force Structure Management Information System (TFSMIS), and are of sufficient range to provide an adequate measure of overall equipment status or capability for MARFORs.
+PEIs have been designated as combat essential in the Total Force Structure Management System (TFSMS), and are of sufficient range to provide an adequate measure of overall equipment status or capability for MARFORS.

-R-level.
-A level which indicates the materiel condition of the organization's on-hand equipment.
+$\underline{R-Level}$ .
+A level which indicates the material condition of the organization's on-hand equipment.